September is Peripheral Artery Disease Awareness Month

 The heart is the center of your circulatory system and is responsible for delivering oxygen-rich blood throughout the body.
 Coronary artery disease, peripheral arterial disease (PAD), and other issues with the heart and vessels can hinder blood flow, oxygen, and nutrition to a wound.
 A healthy heart is a leading factor in wound healing.

 Peripheral artery disease (PAD) is a narrowing or blockage of the blood vessels in the legs.
 Blood flow to feet and legs is decreased.
-This decreased blood flow affects the health of skin on feet and legs and can be the reason a foot ulcer does not heal.
-People with PAD have an increased risk for heart attack and stroke.
+This decreased blood flow affects the health of the skin on feet and legs and can be the reason a foot ulcer does not heal.
+People with PAD have an increased risk of heart attack and stroke.
 An estimated 8 million people in the USA have PAD.

 If you or someone you love has a wound that doesn’t heal, please contact the CCMH Wound Care & Hyperbaric Medicine Center at 580.357.3280.
 Also, if you would like to speak to a doctor about possible Peripheral Artery Disease, please contact the Heart & Vascular Center at 580.250.4278.